ToolKitHub/rce-images/README.md

 # rce-images

+Remote Code Execution Docker images for 40+ programming languages built with Nix.

+> [!NOTE]
-> [!IMPORTANT]
+>
-> Prebuilt images can be found on [Docker Hub](https://hub.docker.com/u/toolkithub)
+> Prebuilt images are available on [Docker Hub](https://hub.docker.com/u/toolkithub)

-## Overview
+## What is this?

-This are language-specific Docker images for remote code execution.
+This repository contains Nix definitions to build Docker images for executing code in various programming languages.
+Each image:
-The images are built using nix which are pinned to a specific nixpkgs commit to create reproducible images.

-### rce-runner

-The [rce-runner](https://github.com/ToolKitHub/rce-runner) is installed in each image which writes the files inside the container, compiles and runs the code and returns the result as a json payload.
+- Is built reproducibly using Nix
+- Contains a language-specific environment with common libraries
+- Includes the [rce-runner](https://github.com/ToolKitHub/rce-runner) to handle code execution
+- Returns execution results in a standardized JSON format

+## Usage

-### Usage
+### Basic Example

-Input:
+Run a simple JavaScript program:

 ```bash
 echo '{